Terry Silver: Characterization

+Backstory

-Born to a wealthy family, Terry Silver joined the US Army sometime before 1968 and was deployed to Vietnam, where he met John Kreese, and the duo became best friends.
+Born into a wealthy family, Terry Silver joined the US Army sometime before 1968 and was deployed to Vietnam.
+During this time, he met John Kreese and the duo became best friends.
 Silver was given the nickname "Twig" by fellow squadmate Ponytail, because of his skinny stature.
-Kreese, Ponytail, and Silver are handpicked by Special Forces Captain Turner (Terry Serpico) to take part in covert missions and are trained in the art of Tang Soo Do karate.
+Kreese, Ponytail, and Silver were handpicked by Special Forces Captain Turner to take part in covert missions and are trained in the art of Tang Soo Do karate.
 During one such mission to attack a North Vietnamese Army base, the unit is captured when Silver's radio crackles, leading to Ponytail being executed by their captors.
 While in captivity, an NVA officer chose Silver to participate in a forced hand-to-hand fight to the death with Turner, only for Kreese to volunteer himself instead.
 After being saved by an airstrike by the US Air Force, Kreese kills Turner and frees the remaining prisoners.
 Grateful to Kreese for saving his life, Silver pledged a lifetime debt to him.
 Silver's experiences in Vietnam left him struggling with posttraumatic stress disorder, and found his return to civilian life difficult.
 In honor of Ponytail, Silver grows a ponytail after leaving the military.

-In 1975, Silver helps Kreese establish the Cobra Kai dojo.
+In 1975 Kreese and Silver return to the Valley after the war.
+However they were met by hippies who berated them for fighting in the war.
+Kreese and Silver decided that they needed to teach people to learn some respect and decided to do this by teaching karate.
+Silver helps Kreese establish the Cobra Kai dojo.
 However, Silver was forced to help run his family's business at the insistence of his father, who threatened to cut him out of the family inheritance.
 Though he left Cobra Kai to Kreese, Silver continued to provide financial support and promised to help run the dojo one day.
-For the next decade, Silver relentlessly practiced karate, eventually turning into an expert in the sport and even exceeding Kreese in skill.
-Over time, he developed an increasingly erratic personality, aggravated in part by a cocaine addiction.
 In 1980, Silver was able to fully purchase Cobra Kai and proposed the dojo compete in a global tournament known as the Sekai Taikai, so that it would get worldwide recognition.
-Kreese declined the offer, hoping to focus on his students.
+Kreese declined the offer, hoping to focus on his students, specifically Johnny Lawrence.